JamyJones/jjdgdjf/msg.md

-what is the most scary part to being a vitech student
+what is the most scary part to being DJ student